Sun – Thu: 10am – 7pm

 Van Herpen breathes new life into the idea of the silhouette by exploring the frontier between the living and inert.
 Her clothing is an extension of the body and, at the same time, a mutation of complex anatomical forms.
 She sheds light on that which is barely perceptible through the transparency of skin, that which is only able to be revealed with technology.
 Her designs could be likened to an artistic Magnetic Resonance Imaging (MRI) scan, a creative X-ray of the structure of living organisms.

-Iris van Herpen was born in the village of Wamel in The Netherlands, situated near Den Bosch, which was the hometown of 16th century Flemish painter Hieronymus Bosch.
+Iris van Herpen was born in the village of Wamel in the Netherlands, situated near Den Bosch, which was the hometown of 16th century Flemish painter Hieronymus Bosch.
 Van Herpen grew up examining Bosch’s fantastical worlds that mix alchemy, mysticism and allegory.
 From her study of Bosch, she retains a fascination with ideas of hybridisation, an incessant questioning of human and animal nature and an interest in fusing both.

 In parallel, van Herpen explores the emotion of fear Bosch’s imaginary worlds invoke.
 This is done through her discoveries made in the collection of the Embassy of the Free Mind—an organisation in Amsterdam dedicated to freedom of thought.
 Van Herpen also revisited the various cabinets of curiosities she encountered in her studies of Art History.